-Color an outstanding character of CRATER LAKE.-The color of Crater Lake is generally recognized as the most attractive feature of this region.
+Color an Outstanding Character of Crater Lake.-The color of Crater Lake is generally recognized as the most attractive feature of this region.
 Among spectacular lakes of the world there are none in which the depth of color and brilliance of blue are more striking.

-The deep blue of the lake is believed to be caused chiefly by the scattering of sunlight in water of exceptional depth and clearness, the blue rays of sunlight being refracted from the water, rays of other colors being absorbed.
+The deep blue of the lake is believed to be caused chiefly by the scattering of sunlight in water of exceptional depth and clearness, the blue rays of sunlight being reflected from the water, rays of other colors being absorbed.

-The extraordinary beauty of the lake arises in part from its great depth, the clearness of the water and of the atmosphere above it, the multicolored towering walls, and from favorable conditions presented in viewing it.
+The extraordinary beauty of the lake arises in part from its great depth, the clearness of the water and of the atmosphere above it, the multicolored towering walls, and from the favorable viewpoints on the rim.